 Make a Difference

-SEI employees have the opportunity to work with some of the best minds on important problems that affect our nation.
-As an FFRDC with the unique ability to work with industry, the SEI offers a thriving environment for research and unique project opportunities that other organizations cannot.
+Your work at the SEI will give you the unique opportunity to make an impact on national security and work with some of the most talented people in the field.
+As an FFRDC with the unique ability to work with industry and academia, the SEI offers a thriving environment for research and unique project opportunities that other organizations cannot.
 You could work with law enforcement or government entities; projects range from assuring safety-critical systems to analyzing human-machine interaction to catching cyber criminals.
 In today’s increasingly connected world, our work also benefits people and companies worldwide as cyber threats spread and change.
 Want to make a difference?
 You can by working with us.

 In addition to technical staff, we also need operational staff, including finance, business, IT, security, web, communication, and transition services.
 Check our current job openings to see who we are looking for today.